ansys/pyfluent/doc/source/user_guide/tui_commands.rst

     tui.define.units("pressure", '"Pa"')

-The string "Pa" is wrapped in single quotes to preserve the double quotes around the TUI argument.
+The string ``"Pa"`` is wrapped in single quototaton marks to preserve the double quotation marks around the TUI argument.

-Note the following rules implied in the preceding examples:
+Note the following rules that are implied in the preceding examples:

 - Each forward slash separator between elements in TUI paths is transformed to Python dot notation.
 - Some characters in path elements are either removed or replaced because they are illegal inside Python names.